lodthe/bdaytracker-go/README.md

 ## Description

-This is a Telegram bot that helps you to not forget about your friends' birthdays.
+This is a Telegram bot that helps to not miss your friends' birthdays.

-If someone from your added friend has the birthday today, the bot will reminder about that.
+Add a friend's date of birth, and the bot will remind you about the birthday on the right day.

 ## Features

-The main feature is the ability to import birthday dates from your VK (social network, popular in CIS) profile.
+The main feature is the ability to import birthday dates from your VK profile.

-Now you haven't to check VK to not to miss a friend's birthday.
+Now you haven't to check VK to not miss a friend's birthday.
 You can track this in Telegram!

-## Language

-As the main feature is strongly connected with VK, **only Russian is supported**.

-## Other
+## How to find the bot

 The bot is available by the following link: [@bdaytracker_bot](https://t.me/bdaytracker_bot)

-JFYI.
-At first, the bot [was written](https://github.com/LoDThe/BDayTracker_Kotlin) in Kotlin.
+The only provided localization is Russian.

+## Technicalities

+- CI consists of running tests and the linter.

+- PostgreSQL is used to store user states.
+[Migrations](./migrations) are applied automatically when the app starts, so the application can be started with an empty database.

+- The application can be run with [docker-compose](./docker-compose.yml).
+Check [.env.dist](.env.dist) as an example for envs.